axa-ch/easy-config/README.md

 ### Stylelint Basic Rules Config

-To use only the basic easy-config stylelint rules in your project you can set up your `.stylelintrc.js` file as follows
+To use only the basic easy-config stylelint rules in your project you can set up your `stylelint.config.cjs` file as follows

 ```js
 const { stylelint } = require('@axa-ch/easy-config');